l-SK-l/l-SK-l/README.md

 * 🌍  I'm based in Serbia
 * 🖥️  See my portfolio at [LinkedIn](http://https://www.linkedin.com/in/sergei-kozlov-qa/)
 * 🚀  I'm currently working on [Orion Innovation](http://https://www.orioninc.com/company/)
-* 🤝  I'm open to collaborating on Performance testing, QA testing
+* 🤝  I'm open to collaborating on Performance testing and QA testing

 ### Skills